craftercms/docs/source/reference/modules/engine/configuration.rst

 ^^^^^^^^^^^^^^^^^^^
 CrafterCMS can be configured to serve sites directly from AWS services, following this guide you will:

-- Create a AWS Elasticsearch domain (optional)
+- Create a AWS OpenSearch domain (optional)
 - Configure a Crafter Studio in an authoring environment to call the Crafter Deployer to create an AWS CloudFormation with a CloudFront and S3 bucket for each site
-- Configure a Crafter Engine in a delivery environment to read files from the S3 bucket and query to AWS Elasticsearch (optional)
+- Configure a Crafter Engine in a delivery environment to read files from the S3 bucket and query to AWS OpenSearch (optional)

 """""""""""""
 Prerequisites